mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 ## Description
 A script that uses the Principal Component Analysis' dimension reduction to identify variability in the characteristics of New Orleans slave sales between 1856 and 1861 in the US.
 I wrote this script to help out a friend writing working on a history project.

+I have posted a more detailed PDF of this case study with visuals and explanations of my approach.

 ## Dataset
 The dataset used details the financial records of over 16,000 New Orleans slave sales between 1856 and 1861.
 This dataset was first used in “Betting on Secession: Quantifying Political Events Surrounding Slavery and the Civil War.”
 (2016) by Calomiris, Charles W. and Jonathan Pritchett and published in American Economic Review.